 Family Counselling & Working with Parents

-I offer support to parents who are scared for their young person who is struggling with addiction to substances.
+I also support to parents who are scared for their young person who is struggling with addiction to substances.
 Many parents talk about being frightened their young person will die or worse.
 I have extensive experience supporting youth in regaining their lives back from drugs and alcohol.
 I understand this problem and there is a way out.
 Over the course of my career, the young people I have worked with have shared with me how they had found freedom from the struggle and what their parents did that invited change.

 Part of the work I do with parents is to pass on this valuable information that youth have shared with me.
 Addiction is a tricky problem and parents can feel hopeless and helpless at times.
 If you are tired of the conflict, yelling, lies, arguments, stealing, and drama that comes with addiction, I can support you and your young person in making change.